-Is there a project that you could step-on with, and take control of the testing?
+Is there a project that you could initiate, and take control of the testing?
 Could you perhaps come up with some new test plan or test strategy for the project, or is there a new tool that you could configure / implement that will help improve the project?

 I still find it amazing the number of repetitive processes that can be automated relatively easily by something like Python.
 A book that was a real eye-opening for me was AUTOMATE THE BORING STUFF WITH PYTHON by Al Sweigart ….
 I highly suggest checking it out, as it might provide you with some great inspiration!

 As a QA / tester, when you are coming up with your objectives, you want to make sure that you are in control of the outcome as much as possible (ideally in total control).
 You don’t really want to be dependent on some other person or team delivering something to you in order for you to do your work to complete the objective.

 A great objective to set is to commit to giving a presentation or a talk on a topic that you either know a lot about, or are interested in learning more.
-For some reason, I have found that as a QA, setting (and achieving) this objective seems to carry even more weight (than say compared to a regular Dev), probably because it is really going above and beyond what is expected of most QAs.
+For some reason, I have found that as a QA, setting (and achieving) this objective seems to carry even more weight (than say compared to a regular developer), probably because it is really going above and beyond what is expected of most QAs.